pmin825/BidUp/README.md

 ## Future Direction

-*  Bids: Users are able to submit bids on product listings.
-Buyers and sellers both will have a user profile page that shows the items they have bidded on and/or are selling.
+*  Messages: Users will be able to send each other messages.

-*  Ratings/Reviews: Users are able to leave a rating and review for each other.
+*  Profiles: Users will have their own profile pages.

-*  Search: Users can search for product through text to see that product's listings..
+*  Past activity: Users can see past products they've sold or purchased.